Best Travel Gear for Infants and Toddlers

 But first.

-If you’re flying a lot and plan on taking your seat to the airplane (or to check it at the gate, which I recommend over checking it at the ticket counter), you may want to look into a car seat travel cart, like this one from Coopeter or GoGo Babyz.
+If you’re flying a lot and plan on taking your seat to the airplane (or to check it at the gate, which I recommend over checking it at the ticket counter), you may want to look into a car seat travel cart, like this one from Torevsior or GoGo Babyz.

 …the crazy things we do for car seats…no?